A shared pool is an important memory structure in Oracle database system global area(SGA)

 alter system flush shared_pool;

-It takes out all unusable SQL statement from it.
+- It takes out all unusable SQL statements from it.
 The used ones are not flushed.
-The pinned one are also not flushed
+The pinned ones are also not flushed

-In case of Oracle RAC, it has to be executed on all the nodes
+- In the case of Oracle RAC, it has to be executed on all the nodes

 How to Flush a Single SQL Statement from the Shared Pool

 Find the Address and Hash_value